 Why is there a limit to how much solar we can connect to the grid?

+When looking to install a solar system, you may be surprised to find out you can’t install over a certain size if your system is going to be grid connected.
+But why are there grid connection limitations when it comes to solar?
 With the massive surge of PV Solar System connections happening in Australia, there are a number of issues arising that Power Networks need to manage.
 The current result of these issues being that if a local area has too many PV systems already connected, you may have to reduce the size of the PV system you connect or, potentially, not be able to connect one at all.

 Power systems in Australia are designed for power to flow from the generator to the customer.
 Voltage is controlled at key points between the generator and customer such that the voltage is always within a specific useable range.
 Introducing generation at the customer end (i.e. PV Solar Systems) is manageable on the small scale.
 However as this generation becomes more widespread two problems develop.

 Problem #1: Voltage Imbalance

 As some will know power is delivered from the network as 3 phase power.
 Typically residential customers will have a single phase connection, meaning they only draw power from 1 of the 3 phases.
 Even customers with 3 phase connections will only be drawing power from 1 of the 3.

 For network stability and maintenance of good power quality you want these phases to be as balanced as possible, which was not a problem prior to PV Solar Systems since all customers were drawing power.

 Now however, some customers have large PV systems which cause a very large imbalance on the local network.
 The bigger the PV system the bigger the imbalance of voltage.
 As a means to limit the level of imbalance, the size of PV system you are allowed to connect may be reduced if there are already large PV systems in your neighbourhood.